markremmey/sdp-workshop/lab_instructions/lab_2.md

 1. Select the Semantic Configuration and click on Create new.

     On the pop up do the following:
-    - Give a name to the Semantic Search Config
+    - Give a name to the Semantic Search Config. **For this lab, the name must be default**
     - Select the Title field and select 'filename'
     - Select the 'content' field and any other relevant fields for Content Fields
     - Select Save